George B. Field: Career

 In the early 1980s, Field chaired an influential National Academy of Sciences decadal study that recommended priorities for US astronomical research.
+It was the third of what has become an extended series of Astronomy and Astrophysics Decadal Surveys, with format and goals now emulated by similar surveys in other disciplines.

-He has researched on magnetohydrodynamics and magnetic fields in astronomy.
+After his incumbency as CfA Director, his research focused on the theory of accretion disks in active galactic nuclei; cosmic birefringence; magnetohydrodynamics and magnetic fields in astronomy; and the structure of molecular clouds.

 Doctoral students

-Among his doctoral students were Eric G. Blackman, Sean M. Carroll, Carl E. Heiles, and Christopher McKee.
+Among his doctoral student mentees were: Eric G. Blackman, Sean M. Carroll, Carl E. Heiles, Richard Conn Henry, Christopher McKee, Péter Mészáros and Paul R. Shapiro.